Bikeman868/OwinFramework.Pages/README.md

 A Region is an area of the browser window that contains content.
 Each region can contain either a Component or a Layout.

-Regions can be bound to a single data object or a list of obejcts.
+Regions can be bound to a single data object or a list of objects.
 When the Region is bound to a list the Region repeats its content for each object on the list.